10 ways the longevity economy is changing the way we live now

 1. Your workout

 Keeping fit and healthy is important for a longer life.
-People over 65 are the UK’s most frequent gym goers, with gym usage peaking at age 72, according to a study by Nuffield Health.
+People over 65 are the UK’s most frequent gym goers, with gym usage peaking at age 72, according to a study by Nuffield Health1.
 But many regular gym-goers have had to stay at home during coronavirus lockdowns, and have turned to trying virtual exercise classes at home.
 Low-cost European gym provider Basic Fit has an app that offers a range of programmes for training at home, including virtual classes and a personalised nutrition plan.

 2. Seeing the doctor – virtually

 Sometimes it can be difficult to schedule a doctor’s appointment, especially if you need to fit it around work or family responsibilities.
 And during the coronavirus pandemic, many medical practitioners have preferred to conduct online or video consultations.
-Global virtual care provider Teladoc Health saw total visits increase 92% to two million in the first quarter of 2020, as the coronavirus pandemic took hold.
+Global virtual care provider Teladoc Health saw total visits increase 92% to two million in the first quarter of 2020, as the coronavirus pandemic took hold2.
 Its services include being able to a speak to a doctor or mental health specialist over the phone, uploading photos for a dermatologist to review and getting a prescription that can be sent electronically to the pharmacy for you to collect.

 3. Home treatment

-If you are unwell or have had an operation, studies have suggested that recovery at home leads to shorter hospital stays, reducing the burden on hospital beds without a negative impact on patient outcomes.
+If you are unwell or have had an operation, studies have suggested that recovery at home leads to shorter hospital stays, reducing the burden on hospital beds without a negative impact on patient outcomes3.
 But sometimes professional help is needed, for instance physical therapy or wound care.
 Amedisys is an example of one of the companies offering home health visits across the US, aiming to help their patients keep their independence and quality of life.

 4. Managing an ongoing condition

-Six in 10 US adults have a chronic disease and the need to manage an ongoing condition is a global theme.
+Six in 10 US adults have a chronic disease4 and the need to manage an ongoing condition is a global theme.
 Medical innovations and the use of digital technology have made managing chronic diseases such as Type 2 diabetes much simpler.
 For instance, Dexcom offers a glucose monitoring system which can send an alert to your smartphone if your blood sugar levels become too low.
 In addition, medical technology company Masimo has a product for use at home that can measure oxygen levels, pulse rate and more.

 5. Optimising your health